kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-teltonika-to-kaa-platform/index.md

 We will use the tracking device's IMEI as a token.

-We will use [The Node-RED][the-node-red] as the gateway transforming raw TCP or UDP payloads into the format consumable by the Kaa platform.
+We will use the [Node-RED][the-node-red] as the gateway transforming raw TCP or UDP payloads into the format consumable by the Kaa platform.

 ### The Node-RED UDP flow configuration